CodeF0x/website/content/posts/ffzap.md

 - Optimizing the thread pool mechanism (locking and unlocking an `Arc` repeatedly can't be very efficient).
 - Expanding the output templating syntax.

-The code is hosted on [GitHub](https://github.com/CodeF0x/ffzap).
+The code is hosted on [GitHub](https://github.com/CodeF0x/ffzap) and [crates.io](https://crates.io/crates/ffzap) from where it can be installed using `cargo`.
 Contributions are welcome!

 Thanks for reading my ramblings—writing isn’t my strong suit, but I hope you found this interesting. 😄